chirag-droid/chirag-droid/README.md

 ### Projects

+- [Animeflix](https://github.com/chirag-droid/animeflix) A self hosted solution for streaming and finding animes with a nice UI.
+- [Anime-cli](https://github.com/chirag-droid/anime-cli) A python cli to stream animes from your terminal without having to navigate through fishy websites.
 - [OpenMapsApi](https://openmapsapi.up.railway.app/) WIP.
 Simplifies use of maps and navigation in your apps without using proprietary software.
-- [Animeflix](https://github.com/chirag-droid/animeflix) A self hosted solution for streaming and finding animes with a nice UI.
-- [Anime-cli](https://github.com/chirag-droid/anime-cli) A python cli to stream animes from your terminal without having to navigate through fishy websites.
 - [setup-ccache](https://github.com/marketplace/actions/setup-ccache-windows-linux-macos) A github CI action workflow to setup and cache ccache results to speedup compile times for your projects.
 - [rplace](https://github.com/r/rplace) A script to automate r/place event hosted by reddit.

+### Working On

+- [Render3D](https://github.com/chirag-droid/Render3D) ⚠️ C++ 3D renderer using Vulkan APIs that converts your lua scripts to render.

 ### Forks